JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_0.md

 We'll start by comparing the original Hugging Face implementation with our MLX port, highlighting key differences in syntax and how MLX leverages Apple Silicon's unified memory architecture.

-### 2. Implementing Su-RoPE for 128K Context
+### 2. Implementing SuRoPE for 128K Context

-We'll explore the Surrogate Rotary Position Embedding (Su-RoPE) implementation that enables Phi-3-Vision to handle impressive 128K token contexts.
+We'll explore the Surrogate Rotary Position Embedding (SuRoPE) implementation that enables Phi-3-Vision to handle impressive 128K token contexts.

 ### 3. Optimizing Text Generation in MLX: From Batching to Advanced Techniques